 Rectification of Order under GST

 The provisions for Rectification are provided under Section 161 of the Act, 2017.
 Section 161 begins with a Non-obstante clause i.e., overriding all the provisions of the act, prescribing that any ‘decision’, ‘order’, ‘notice’, certificate or ‘any other document’ which is passed or issued by any authority under the act are eligible for rectification.
-However, Rectification can only be made in regards to errors which are apparent on the face of record.
+However, Rectification of Orders can only be made in regard to errors that are apparent on the face of the record.

-The application for rectification can be placed on record by the ‘authority who has passed that order’, ‘by any officer appointed under the act’ or by ‘the affected person’ within a time span of three months from the date of issue of any of the above documents.
+The application for Rectification of Order can be placed on record by the ‘authority who has passed that order’, ‘by any officer appointed under the act’, or by ‘the affected person’ within a time span of three months from the date of issue of any of the above documents.

-A rectification can only be done upto a period of six months from the date of issue of any of the above documents, however, the period of six months does not apply in cases where the nature of rectification is merely in the nature of correction of a clerical or arithmetical error arising out of any ‘accidental slip’ or ‘omission’.
+An order can only be rectified up to a period of six months from the date of issue of any of the above documents, however, the period of six months does not apply in cases where the nature of rectification is merely in the nature of correction of a clerical or arithmetical error arising out of any ‘accidental slip’ or ‘omission’.

 It is also important to highlight that if such rectification results in adversely affecting any person, the principles of natural justice shall have to be compulsorily followed by the authority who is in the position of carrying out such rectification.
 Such provision in regards to the applicability of Principles of natural justice was statutorily non-existent in the erstwhile Indirect Tax Statutes and has been enacted only via the CGST Act, 2017.

-1. What is the meaning of an ‘error apparent on the face of record’?
+1. What is the meaning of an ‘error apparent on the face of the record’?

 2. What is the due procedure for filing an application for Rectification in cases where such an